bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

 For example, loads have a side effect in CLIF: they might trap.
 Therefore, even if a loaded value is never used, we will emit code that implements that load.
-But if we are compiling for x86 we can sink loads into other the operand for another operation depending on how the loaded value is used.
+But if we are compiling for x86 we can sink loads into the operand for another operation depending on how the loaded value is used.
 If we sink that load into, say, an `add` then we need to tell the lowering context *not* to lower the CLIF `load` instruction anymore, because its effectively already